MargusS/HeroForge/TaskList/README.md

 # Task List Forge App

-This project contains a Forge app written in JavaScript that shows issues from a selected Jira project in an issue panel.
-Users can choose a project from a dropdown and the app lists tasks updated in the last 30 days.
+This project contains a Forge app written in JavaScript that shows issues from a selected Jira project in a global page.
+On this page, users can choose a project from a dropdown and the app lists tasks updated in the last 30 days.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.
+The page appears in Jira's Apps menu under the name **Task List**.

 ## Requirements